-Project type: field school & conservation workshop.
+Project type: conservation workshop & field school.
 The variety of activities and team flexibility make this project suitable for both Beginners and Advanced (either volunteers or students) in conservation.

-Artifacts & monuments in the project's focus: Mosaics and wall-paintings of the ancient city of Stobi, Republic of Macedonia.
+Artifacts & monuments in the project's focus: Floor mosaics of the ancient city of Stobi, Republic of Macedonia.

-Periods in the project's focus: Roman, Late Roman/Early Byzantine (Second century BC - Sixth century AD).
+Periods in the project's focus: Roman, Late Roman/Early Byzantine (Second century BCE - Sixth century CE).

 Venue: Archaeological site of Stobi, Republic of Macedonia.
 The Hellenistic, Roman and Late Roman city was a significant urban center in Antiquity and capital of the Roman province Macedonia Secunda in the Late Antiquity.
 Stobi was included in the 2012 world monuments watch list among the monuments with universal significance - Read more here!

-Application Deadlines: until the places are filled, or latest 1 May, 2015
+Application Deadlines: until the places are filled, 1 May, 2018

 Minimum age: 18 (16, if the participant is accompanied by an adult family member).